Relaticle/flowforge/README.md

 # Flowforge - Laravel Filament Kanban Board

-Flowforge is a lightweight Kanban board package for Filament 3 that works with existing Eloquent models.
-This package allows developers to transform any model into a Kanban board with minimal configuration, without requiring additional database tables.
+Flowforge is a powerful Kanban board package for Laravel Filament 3 that works seamlessly with your existing Eloquent models.
+This package allows you to transform any model into a Kanban board with minimal configuration, without requiring additional database tables.

 > [!IMPORTANT]
 > This package is a work in progress and is not yet ready for production use.
 It is currently in the alpha stage and may have bugs or incomplete features.

 ## Requirements